Business Meal Deduction: What Counts & What Doesn’t

 Understanding the specific rules for meal deductions is the first step to maximizing your tax savings.
 The guidelines can seem a bit complex, but they generally come down to a few key principles about who the meal is for and why you’re paying for it.

-The Standard 50% Deduction
+The 50% Deduction Rule Explained

 The go-to rule for most business meals is the 50% deduction.
 This means you can typically write off half the cost of a meal with a client, partner, or prospect.
 For the meal to qualify, you or an employee must be present, and the purpose of the meal must be to conduct business.
 The IRS also specifies that the meal can’t be lavish or extravagant under the circumstances.
 This rule applies whether you’re dining out or ordering in for a meeting.
 It’s a fundamental part of business tax planning that helps manage your taxable income, so getting it right is key.